 3. Handling One-to-Many Relations in the Cache

-Mostly, our data contains relations among it.
-For example, in the context of the Northwind database (used by Microsoft), the ‘Orders’ table is related to the ‘Customers’ table.
-These entities are considered related entities in the domain of .NET application.
-Using a cache such as NCache, you can relate these entities within the cache too.
+Another important thing to consider is that most datasets do not exist in isolation, and are often related to other datasets.
+For example, if we consider the Northwind database (used by Microsoft), the ‘Orders’ table is related to the ‘Customers’ table.
+These entities are considered related entities in the domain of a .NET application.
+Unfortunately, with most caches the data has no relational model in the cache and exists only as a key-value pair.
+Luckily, using a cache like NCache, you can recreate these relationships within the cache as well.

 4. Caching Database Query Results (Transactional Data)

-Most of the time, data from the database is returned in the form of query result sets.
+Most of the times, data from the database is returned as query result sets.
 This strategy suggests that you insert the whole result set into the cache so that successive queries are served from the cache.
-Queries with the same criteria will always refer to the same result set.
-Therefore, we can consider query commands themselves as the unique identifier for the result set and use it as a key in the cache.
+Since, queries with the same criteria will always refer to the same result set.

-The following piece of code shows how query result sets can be cached as collections:
+The following code shows how query result sets can be cached as collections:

 Conclusion